cronuseo/cronuseo/README.md

 * Heading to http://localhost:3000 to continue your c6o journey.

 ## cronuseo SDKs for applications
-use these sdks to check permisisons
+use these sdks to check permisisons for the user.
 * python - https://pypi.org/project/cronuseosdk
 * nodejs - https://www.npmjs.com/package/cronuseosdk
 * golang - https://github.com/shashimalcse/cronuseogosdk